Best Free SSD Benchmark Tool to Test Storage Performance

 • Developer: Anvil

-• Sequential and random read/write testing.
+• Tests sequential and random read/write speeds

-• Advanced features like compression benchmark and endurance testing.
+• Advanced compression and endurance tests

 Download Anvil’s Storage Utilities